-The band started to spin their tale many years ago already.
-In the Year of the Lord 1997 to be precise.
+The band started to spin their tale many years ago already, in 1997 to be precise.
 A medieval-fantastic story, enacted in a series of albums over time.
-So, they issued a bunch of story-based records.
-And as always, those tend to put a tent around the proverbial circus and lend a hand to structure and sanity.
+A bunch of story-based records, which – as always – tend to put a tent around the proverbial circus, and lend a hand to structure and sanity.
 But sanity in Power Metal?
-Sounds like a contradiction of terms.
+That sounds like a contradiction of terms right there.

 Oh, and I can already hear the purists: Decrying the cheese-laden and somewhat overstuffed song structures in Carnagus: Emperor of the Darkness.
 But you know what?
 They do have a (tiny, little) point.
 Even if the cheese level is rather low.
-Kaledon almost went the sorry Amaranthe route, ending up in the dangerous waters of pompous pop metal.
+Kaledon almost went the sorry Amaranthe route into the dangerous waters of pompous pop metal.
 To add insult to injury, the high compression levels on most of the tracks surely do not help matters much.

 And it is impossible to resist the rich riffing, the meaty solos and the ever-present keyboards jockeying for supremacy.
 The two guitarist – Alex Mele and Tommy Nemesio – shred up and down the fretboard until smoke comes out of the strings.
 I really enjoyed the sometimes otherworldly riffs and solos that are often and lustily played.
 Then you got Paolo Campitelli‘s keyboards locked into an epic battle with the mighty guitars.
 Both instruments tightly link together and create this feeling of power and energy so important to Power Metal.

 In contrast, Michele Guaitoli pretty artfully belts away at them lyrics without going all screamy on you.
 This gives Kaledon a distinct flavor that is still sufficiently different from other Power Metal gigs.